Thor (Marvel Cinematic Universe): Ragnarok

 In 2017, Thor is imprisoned in Muspelheim by Surtur.
 Surtur claims he will destroy Asgard in the prophesied Ragnarök, when his crown is placed into the Eternal Flame in Odin's vault.
 Thor escapes, fights and defeats Surtur and retrieves the crown, believing he has prevented Ragnarök.
 While returning the crown to Asgard, he finds Loki still alive and posing as Odin.
 He takes Loki back to New York City.
 With the help of Stephen Strange, they find a dying Odin in Norway, who explains that his passing will allow his firstborn child, Hela, to escape from a prison she was sealed in millennia ago.
 She appears, destroys Mjolnir and forces Thor and Loki from the Bifrost out into space.
 Thor crash-lands on the planet Sakaar, and is captured by Valkyrie, a former member of the ancient Asgardian order of Valkyries defeated by Hela.
 Thor is forced to compete in the Grandmaster's Tournament of Champions and he befriends fellow gladiators, Korg and Miek.
-After defeating Hulk, the champion of the Grandmaster, Thor finds the Quinjet that brought Hulk to Sakaar.
+After the fight with Hulk, Thor finds the Quinjet that brought Hulk to Sakaar.
 A video recording of Romanoff helps Hulk transform back into Banner and after convincing Valkyrie and Loki to help, they escape through a wormhole to Asgard – but not before Loki betrays his brother, and is left behind on Sakaar.
 In the midst of the battle with Hela's forces, Loki returns aboard the Grandmaster's vessel, the Statesman.
 He and Heimdall help Asgardians escape into the ship.
 Thor, facing Hela, loses an eye and through a vision of Odin realizes his true potential and unlocks his hidden powers but soon realises that Ragnarok is the only way to stop Hela.
 He has Loki place Surtur's crown in the Eternal Flame, and Surtur destroys Asgard and Hela.
 Thor, crowned king, decides to take his people to Earth, but they are intercepted by Sanctuary II, Thanos' warship.